-Low-level concerns should be shared confidentially in line with our low levels concern policy to Mrs Crisp.
+Low-level concerns should be shared confidentially in line with our staff code of conduct to Mrs Crisp.
 Headteacher.

 Where low-level concerns are reported to the school, the headteacher will be informed of all low-level concerns and is the ultimate decision maker in respect of the response to all low-level concerns.